Star Island (novel): Reception

-Louis Bayard, writing for The Washington Post, thought that while the book from funny, it was kept from being great by the lack of insights that Hiaasen's satire made about this new subject of show business that aren't already played out.
-Colette Bancroft, of the St. Petersburg, thought that the satirizing of celebrity culture was a blast.
+Louis Bayard, writing for The Washington Post, thought that. while the book was funny, it was kept from being great by the lack of insights that Hiaasen's satire made about this new subject of show business that aren't already played out.
+Colette Bancroft, of the St. Petersburg Times, thought that the satirizing of celebrity culture was "a blast".
 Associated Press reviewer Malcom Ritter found that the book was just as good as Hiaasen's previous novels with writing that made him "laugh out loud".